cflynn07/myblog/posts/NOTES-2020-xx-xx-book-review-high-performance-mysql.md

 ###### p158
 - Book recommendation: Relational Database Index Design and the Optimizers
 - 3 star ranking system for database indexes
+  - 1 star: places relevant rows adjacent to each other
+  - 2 star: rows are sorted in the order the query needs
+  - 3 star: contains all columns needed

 ###### p159
 - terabyte scale indexes break down, per block metadata better (Infobright)